 Today the buyers have a lot more information.
-When they are actually negotiating, they are having multiple data with them be it from competitor offers, different solutions itself or even the option of buying vs. not buying.
+When they are actually negotiating, they are having multiple data with them be it from competitor offers, different solutions themselves, or even the option of buying vs. not buying.

 Also, every buyer considers his situation unique and expects solutions catered to his situation.

-Understanding the market dynamics, etiquette is key when you are dealing.
+Understanding the market dynamics, and etiquette is key when you are dealing.
 How you behave during the negotiation can define the outcome of the deal you offer

 During B2B sales negotiations, what is more, important is how much you listen over how much you speak.
-Paying apt attention to what other parties say not in terms of words only but understanding the feels gives crucial information to your decision making.
+Paying apt attention to what other parties say not in terms of words only but understanding the feelings gives crucial information to your decision making.